Ting-DS/Tesla-Manufacturing-Data-Quality-Analysis/README.md

  - phoneID: unique identifier of product
  - criteria A/B/C: number of parts that passed a certain criteria inspection (i.e., functioning LED screen)
  - TotalPartsInspected: total number of parts that underwent all three inspection zones
- - classification: product classification/group (letter classifications are not ordered in any way)
+ - classification (A/B/C/D/E): product classification/group (letter classifications are not ordered in any way)

 Note: All parts undergo inspection in all three zones.
 However, different phone variants (pro vs regular versions) will have varying number of parts inspected.